March for Science: This is 'knowledge versus ignorance'

 It's spawned 609 satellite marches around the U.S. and across the world, organizers say.
 But the main event is in Washington, D.C., and most of the marchers don't hesitate to say their outrage and disbelief about political changes have compelled them to speak out.

-"There are developments in the past several years that have reached a fevered pitch," said David Baldre, a neuroscientist at Brown University.
+"There are developments in the past several years that have reached a fevered pitch," said David Badre, a neuroscientist at Brown University.

 "A couple of years ago if you asked me if I would go to a march for science, I would have thought of it in the same way as a march for a sound airplanes, or ... a march for well-built bridges — it's not like society really needs it."

-But that's changed, said Baldre, who says three main factors have made him decide to go to a march in Providence, Rhode Island.
+But that's changed, said Badre, who says three main factors have made him decide to go to a march in Providence, Rhode Island.

 "There's been a devaluation of evidence-based policy and decision-making," he said.
 "Another thing is, frankly, the immigration policy."